Chili sauce and paste: South Asia

-Chilli Chutney is an Indian chilli pepper condiment with spices and herbs.
+Chilli chutney is an Indian chilli pepper condiment with spices and herbs.

-Middle East
+Middle East and North Africa

-Levant
+Levant and Arabia

 Shatta (Arabic: شطة shaṭṭah) is a popular hot sauce made from wholly grounded fresh chili peppers by mixing them with oil (usually olive).
 Vinegar, garlic, or other spices are commonly added.
-There are two varieties of Shatta: green and red.
+There are two varieties of shatta: green and red.
 The red variety is made with tomatoes.
-It is made from piri piri, or similarly hot peppers.
-The degree of hotness varies according to the type of chili used and preference of the maker (homemade Shatta is usually hotter than commercial brands).
-Commonly used in falafel sandwiches, hummus dishes, or as a condiment.
+It is made from piri piri or similarly hot peppers.
+The degree of hotness varies according to the type of chili used and preference of the maker (homemade shatta is usually hotter than commercial brands).
+It is commonly used in falafel sandwiches, hummus dishes, or as a condiment.
 Muhammara (محمرة muḥammarah) is a hot pepper dip made from Aleppo pepper, ground walnuts, dried bread, and olive oil.
 Other spices and flavorings may be added.
 It is served as a dip or spread for bread or as a sauce for fish and meat.
 The dish is also known in Turkey, where it may be called acuka.

+Daqoos (دقوس), sometimes dakkous or daqqus, is a chili tomato sauce common in Eastern Arabian cuisine served alongside rice dishes like mandi and kabsa.
+It is typically made of roasted tomatoes, garlic, and chili pepper.
+Common additions include various herbs and spices; ingredients may vary by region.
+It is also used in western Saudi (Hejaz), where it is called duggus.